mbyte0/Magma/README.md

-# **Please note:** This project is currently in the early stages of development, so a bunch of stuff hasn't yet been implemented.
+# **Please note:** This project is currently in the early stages of it's development, so a bunch of stuff hasn't yet been implemented.

 # Magma
 Magma is a 2D/3D Vulkan game engine for Linux/Windows written in C++.